zachdupont/memorycardproject/README.md

 # Memory Card Project
-Full image backups of various memory cards for 5th & 6th generation video game consoles to serve as a time capsule of the pre-HD era in gaming.
+Full image backups of various memory cards for 5th/6th generation video game consoles, intended as a time capsule of the pre-HD era in gaming.

 None of these saves are personally mine, and the memory cards are typically sourced from untested lots on sites like eBay.

-All memory cards are unencrypted and available to use in an emulator of your choice.
+All memory cards are unencrypted and available to use in the emulator of your choice.

 This is not a repository for unlocked or 100% saves.